discentem/blog-content/content/posts/macvdmtool.md

 ---
-title: "DFU restore Apple Silicon Macs with macvdmtool"
+title: "Perform DFU Restores on Apple Silicon Macs with macvdmtool"
 date: 2021-11-04
 draft: false
 ---

 # What is [macvdmtool](https://github.com/AsahiLinux/macvdmtool)?

-It is a tool written by [marcan](https://github.com/marcan) under the [AsahiLinux project](https://asahilinux.org/). macvdmtool lets you put any Apple Silicon or Intel Macs with the T2 chip (2018 and forward) in DFU mode with terminal commands instead of requiring awkward keyboard gymnastics.
+It is a tool written by [marcan](https://github.com/marcan) under the [AsahiLinux project](https://asahilinux.org/). macvdmtool lets you put any Apple Silicon or Intel Macs with the T2 chip (2018 and forward) in DFU mode with an easy terminal command instead of requiring awkward keyboard gymnastics.

 > **Note**: macvdmtool requires that the **host machine** is **Apple Silicon** based, Intel macs do not seem to support this tool as a host.

+# Prerequisites

+- You need 2 Macs to utilize `macvdmtool`.
+    - One Mac will act as the "host Mac".
+This machine needs to be fully functional.
+    - The second "target Mac" does not need to be functional as long as it powers on and boots to either a question mark or recovery mode.

 # Setting up and using macvdmtool

-1. Install [Xcode](https://developer.apple.com/xcode/) and then run this in terminal to install Xcode command-line tools:
+1. On the host Mac, Install [Xcode](https://developer.apple.com/xcode/) and then run this in terminal to install Xcode command-line tools:
    ```shell
    xcode-select –-install
    ```